oksusoo1/fireflutter/README.md

   - List of absolute paths not included for resized images: leave it empty.
   - Cache-Control header for resized images: max-age=86400
   - Convert image to preferred types: webp
+  - Output options for selected formats: leave it empty
+  - GIF and WEBP animated option: No
+  - Cloud Function memory: 1GB
     Note, that you can see the configuration in firebase extensions menu and reconfigure it.
     Note, that you can see the location in firebase cloud functions menu.